Chickaloon Village Tribal Response Program

 What is a Brownfield?

 A Brownfield is an abandoned or underused property, the reuse of which is hindered by real or perceived contamination.
 This contamination may be asbestos in old buildings, or leaky storage tanks.
 In Alaska we have many illegal dumping sites and mine scarred lands that might also be brownfield sites.
 These contaminated sites can directly affect subsistence resources and/or recreational uses.
 A brownfield program is a reuse program; the community needs to have a reuse plan for the sites.
-It is also important for the health of the environment as well as the health of the community that these sites are cleaned up.
+It is also important for the health of the environment as well as the health of the community that these

 The Environmental Protection Agency’s definition of a brownfield is “real property, the expansion, redevelopment, or reuse of which may be complicated by the presence of potential presence of a hazardous substance, pollutant, or contamination.”